 This approach not only enhances engagement but also offers a unique, memorable experience in the fast-casual dining industry.
 As a frequent Chipotle customer, I’ve enjoyed the interactive challenges that make earning rewards more engaging and personalized.

-How did Chipotle Rewards build their loyalty program?
+How did Chipotle build their loyalty program?

 - Quick Earning Potential: Chipotle Rewards allows members to earn rewards after just two visits on average, making it easy to engage with the program.
 I think this low barrier to entry is fantastic for encouraging participation.